 - The higher the value of a lead for the advertiser, the lower the churn rate.
 For example, lawyers tended to churn less often plumbers.
 The exceptions were financial services and auto, where competition among service providers has been historically fierce.

-Churn cuts into profits and raises the cost of sales, so all publishers, media companies and agencies who sell digital marketing services look for ways to keep SMB clients from leaving.
+Churn cuts into profits and raises the cost of sales, so all publishers, media companies and agencies who sell digital marketing services look for ways to reduce churn rate and keep SMB clients from leaving.
 Here are some of the effective strategies we’ve seen – we call these the 5 E’s: